point85/OEE-Designer/README.md

 ## Operator Mobile Application
 The Operator iOS and Android mobile applications allow a user to enter availability, performance, production, material change and job events.
 The events can be recorded in chronological order as they happened or in summary form over a period of time by duration of event.

-On Google Play Store, search for "Point85 Overall Equipment Effectiveness" or "OEE" application.
-The direct URL is https://play.google.com/store/apps/details?id=point85.oee.mobile.app.
+On Google Play Store, search for "Point85 Overall Equipment Effectiveness", "OEE Mobile" or "OEE" application.
 An iOS mobile operator application was also released.
-On the Apple App Store, search for the "Point85 OEE Operator App" or "OEE" application.
+On the Apple App Store, search for the "Point85 OEE Operator App", "Point85 OEE" or "OEE" application.

-For a video demonstration of the mobile app functionality, please browse to https://www.dropbox.com/s/il8pkx2kmmwvgb7/OEE_Mobile_App.mp4?dl=0.

 For example, the screen for entering summarized availability is:
 ![Operator Mobile Availability](https://github.com/point85/OEE-Designer/blob/master/docs/operator-mobile-availability.png)